-The Credential object defined in the [KMIP-Spec] is a structure used to convey information about the client, but the contents of this object are not managed by the key management server.
-The type of information convey within this object varies based on the type of credential.

-KMIP 1.2 supports three credential types: Username and Password, Device Credential and Attestation.
+The Credential object defined in the [KMIP-SPEC] is a structure used to convey information about the client, but the contents of this object are not managed by the key management server.
+The type of information convey within this object varies based on the type of credential (e.g. Username and Password, Device Credential and Attestation).